sublimetext-io/docs.sublimetext.io/docs/reference/pc_channel.md

 ```

-### repositories
+### `repositories`

-The "repositories" array lists the repositories to be includes in the channel.
+The `repositories` array lists the repositories to be includes in the channel.
-All repositories must be an HTTPS URL, or a local or relative file path.
+All repositories must be an HTTPS URL or a local or relative file path.

 The following values are supported:

-- an external repository.json URL
+- an external `repository.json` URL
 - a repository located relative to this one, via a relative path
 - a `file:///` protocol URL
 - a single GitHub repository URL